phalcon/documentation/docs/routing.md

 $route->setHostName('dev.phalcon.ld');
 ```

-The hostname can also be passed as a regular expressions:
+The hostname can also be passed as a regular expression:

 ```php
 <?php